HannahhoHe/Medicare---Insight-into-the-Bills/README.md

 ![Figure4](ProvidersbyState.png)

+# Conclusion
-In conclusion, it is true that some providers tend to bill higher than others irrespective of the type of services.
+It is true that some providers tend to bill higher than others irrespective of the type of services.